Noisec/BnWPrism/README.md

 Derby simulates these processes (or at least 91 of them) that can scare away viruses.
 When it is launched, it only uses 33.3MB of RAM.
 - Tested on random trojans and stealers found on the net, and it is working (most of the viruses stop execution after checking for debuggers).

+If you want to use it, just put its shortcut into shell:startup and check the hidden launch option

 any.run test:

 before: